britnicanale/Final-Project-Sudoku/README.md

 The rules for Sudoku are simple: In Sudoku, the goal is to fill the 9 x 9 board with numbers from 1-9.
 However, the same number can only occur once within the same column, row, and 3 x 3 subgrid.
 If you complete the board while following these rules, you win the game. </br> </br>

 <b>How to navigate our Sudoku game</b> </br>
 The first page is IntroWindow.java.
 This is the one you want to compile and run.
-You may also jump straight to SudokuWindow.java, assuming you compiled and ran this, but IntroWindow allows you to pick a username and difficulty level.
+You may also jump straight to SudokuWindow.java, assuming you compiled and ran this, but IntroWindow allows you to pick a username and difficulty level, and gives an option for entering a seed to generate a specific puzzle.
 Once onto the SudokuWindow window (the one with the actual Sudoku game and buttons), pressing the Help button will open another pop-up window that describes how to play Sudoku and the functions of all the buttons present.</br> </br>
 <b> Development Log </b> </br>
 1/3: first created the Sudoku and SudokuWindow java files</br>